yumtaufikhidayat/baseTV/README.md

-# baseTV
+# Base TV
-baseTV is an Android TV show catalog app that let you get update of latest TV show.
+Base TV is an Android TV show catalog app that let you get update of latest TV show.

 This app built with these technologies:
 ### Hardware